daytonaio/content/guides/20240819_history_embedding.md

 To work with your browser history, you'll need to export it from your browser:

 1. **Install the Export Chrome History Extension**: Download and install the [Export Chrome History](https://chrome.google.com/webstore/detail/export-chrome-history/) Chrome extension.
 2. **Export to CSV**: Use the extension to export your browser history as a CSV file.
-Save it to a convenient location, like `~/Downloads/history.csv`.
+Save it to a convenient location, such as `~/Downloads/history.csv`.

 Example CSV snippet: